AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ![Admin console Select your org](../assets/admin-console-select-your-org.png "Organization Selector")

-If the organization is a part of a Global Admin Console, a hierarchy icon appears next to the organization's name.
-You will also see the organization's path and can determine the organization's placement within the hierarchy.
-For example, in the screenshot, the admin is a member of organization B and this organization's Global Admin Console path is A > B where B is a child of the organization A.
+If the organization is part of a Global Admin Console, a hierarchy icon appears next to the organization's name.
+You also see the organization's path and can determine the organization's placement within the hierarchy.
+For example, in the screenshot, the admin is a member of organization B, and this organization's Global Admin Console path is A > B, where B is a child of the organization A.

 ![admin console select your child org](../assets/admin-console-select-your-child-org.png "Organization placement in hierarchy of a Global Admin Console")